percona/pmm-doc/docs/deploy/index.md

     yum install pmm-client
     ```

+    !!! alert alert-info "Note"
-    **NOTE**: You can also download PMM Client packages from the [PMM download page](https://www.percona.com/downloads/pmm/).
+        You can also download PMM Client packages from the [PMM download page](https://www.percona.com/downloads/pmm/).
 Choose the appropriate PMM version and your GNU/Linux distribution in two pop-up menus to get the download link (e.g. *Percona Monitoring and Management 1.17.2* and *Red Hat Enterprise Linux / CentOS / Oracle Linux 7*).

 ## Connecting PMM Clients to the PMM Server